 Have you ever seen a gorgeous, striped dog and think “what type of coloring does he have?”
 This type of color is referred to as brindle, and there are several types of dogs that have this type of coloring.
 In fact, there is a gene that is required by a dog to be considered a brindle dog breed.

 A dog can have brindle coloring in one of two ways – either brindle or reverse brindle.
 Brindle coloring can be absolutely stunning and can come in a few color types including brown, fawn, red, and blue brindle as well as a mix of white with any of these four.
-Here are a few brindle dog breeds with striped coats that have beautiful colors.
+If you’re searching for a brindle dog that’s also the best dog breed for your household, here are a few brindle dog breeds with striped coats that have beautiful colors.

 What Does It Mean for a Dog to Have Brindle Coloring?

 The brindle coloring has been around as long as dogs have.
 The brindle color is a recessive gene that is characterized by having either black stripes or coloring that appear on a coat that is orange and allows the orange to be seen in spots.
 You can also see stripes lighter in color over a dark coat or background that almost look like a tiger’s coat.

 The heavier or darker brindle coloring that a dog has is considered a traditional brindle coloring while the light brindle color is referred to as a reverse brindle, which is a coat type that has a light color that is more prominent when found on a darker coat.
 Certain breeds have a more blue or gray coloring of a brindle color while others have a red or orange color coat that is called a red brindle.
 Fawn colors that are a kind of tan or light orange color are also common.